-For Medscape’s special coverage of the current (2014) Ebola virus outbreak in Western Africa, also see Special Report: The Ebola Outbreak.
+For Medscape’s special coverage of the expanding 2014 Ebola virus outbreak, see the Ebola Resource Center.

 The following 2 types of exposure history are recognized: